elenambarbour/ics355_hw2/README.md

 Currency conversions program for ICS 355

 Program consists of the following files.
 -main.cpp: main function that handles all user input / output to user.
-Calls functions provided in different files.\newline -userclass.h: defines the class that has user account information - current balance, preferred currency, username associated with class, and allowed currencies for the account.
+Calls functions provided in different files.
+-userclass.h: defines the class that has user account information - current balance, preferred currency, username associated with class, and allowed currencies for the account.
 -userclass.cpp: Has all functions for accessing the class from inside and outside the class permissions.
 -usercase.h: defines prototypes to the functions that take care of different user cases.